Skip to content

 Looking fown a long stone staircase with several whitewashed cottages on the left and the sea at the bottom, it is sunset and the sun is just disappearing behind the harbour wall in Whitby North Yorkshire England

-Whitby is an ever-popular seaside resort town in the North of England.
+Whitby is an ever-popular seaside resort.
 The town was once home to Bram Stoker, who drew a ton of inspiration for his 19th-century classic novel ‘Dracula’ here.
-A large portion of Old Town clusters around the harbour lodged in the River Esk estuary and the Whitby Sea Front.
+To fully appreciate the charm of Whitby, make your way to West Cliff Beach, which is lined with colourful beach huts.

 Britain’s greatest explorer, Captain Cook, sailed on one of his earliest voyages from Whitby harbour.
 His famous ships, the Discovery, Endeavour & Resolution, were also built here.
 The Captain Cook Memorial Museum tells the story of his famous voyages through its collection of paintings, documents, and artefacts.